-After a scan of all of the company's user accounts conducted between January and March of this year, the Microsoft threat research team discovered that 44m users are reusing usernames and passwords that were leaked online following security breaches at other online services.
+After a scan of all of the company's user accounts conducted between January and March of this year, the Microsoft threat research team discovered that 44m users are reusing usernames and passwords that were leaked online following security breaches at other online services, despite the widespread availability of password managers.

 The software giant explained that it scanned user accounts by using a database of more than three billion leaked credentials that it obtained from multiple sources including law enforcement and public databases.